flightjs/flight-with-observable-state/README.md

 ## API

 `withObservableState` includes the [flight-with-state](https://github.com/flightjs/flight-with-state) mixin, and as such provides all of those methods as part of its API.
-You do not need to include `withState` in your own component. `withObservableState` also introduces the following properties and methods.
+You do not need to include `withState` in your own component. `withObservableState` also introduces the `observableState` property.

 ### `observableState`

 `observableState` property provides an observable stream of the component's changing state.
-In actuality it is an instance of a [RXJS BehaviourSubject](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/behaviorsubject.md).
+In actuality it is an instance of a [RXJS Observable](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md) connected to a [RXJS BehaviourSubject](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/behaviorsubject.md).

-### `getObservableState`

-`getObservableState` returns an observableState for the component's state.
-The mixin ensures that any subscriptions to this state are disposed of on component teardown.

 ## Development